 5 Derivative instruments include, but are not limited to; options, warrants used in a hedging transaction and not attached to another financial instrument, caps, floors, collars, swaps, forwards, futures, structured notes with risk of principal/original investment loss based on the terms of the agreement (in addition to default risk), and any other agreements or instruments substantially similar thereto or any series or combination thereof.

 g.
-“Structured Notes” in scope of this statement are instruments (often in the form of debt instruments), in which the amount of principal repayment or return of original investment is contingent on an underlying variable/interest1.
+“Structured Notes” in scope of this statement are instruments defined in SSAP No. 26R (often in the form of debt instruments), in which the amount of principal repayment or return of original investment is contingent on an underlying variable.
 Structured notes that are “mortgage-referenced securities” are captured in SSAP No. 43R—Loan-backed and Structured Securities.

-Footnote 1: The “structured notes” captured within scope of this statement is specific to instruments in which the terms of the agreement make it possible that the reporting entity could lose all or a portion of its original investment amount (for other than failure of the issuer to pay the contractual amounts due).
-These instruments incorporate both the credit risk of the issuer, as well as the risk of an underlying variable/interest (such as the performance of an equity index or the performance of an unrelated security).
-Securities that are labeled “principal-protected notes” are captured within scope of this statement if the “principal protection” involves only a portion of the principal and/or if the principal protection requires the reporting entity to meet qualifying conditions in order to be safeguarded from the risk of loss from the underlying linked variable.
-Securities that may have changing positive interest rates in response to a linked underlying variable or the passage of time, or that have the potential for increased principal repayments in response to a linked variable (such as U.S. Treasury Inflation-Indexed Securities) that do not incorporate risk of original investment /principal loss (outside of default risk) are not captured as structured notes in scope of this statement.

 SSAP No. 97, Exhibit A, paragraph 49

 49. By August 31 or one month after the audit report date of each year, the NAIC shall initiate a review of all SCA investments for which new Sub 2 form filings have been received as well as an annual update review of Sub 2 SCA investments already logged in the VISION database.
 The NAIC review shall encompass a review of the most recent annual statutory reporting by the parent insurance company's Schedule Y (to ascertain the identity of the members of the holding company system and to ensure that information for all SCA companies has been submitted), a review of the parent's financial statement blank to review the last reported value for the SCA investments and a review of the VISION database to determine whether SCA debt and SCA preferred securities have been assigned NAIC designations.
 As part of its analysis, the NAIC shall review the portion of the bond investments carried by the parent or a subsidiary insurer with a Z notation.
 If the NAIC determines that the portion of the Z bonds shown on the documentation is significant, the NAIC shall not process the Sub 2 filing until the insurance company reports the bonds to permit removal of the Z notation.
+Beginning with year-end 2019, two new suffixes will apply: YE and IF.
+YE means that the security is a properly filed annual update that the SVO has determined will not be assigned an NAIC Designation by the close of the year-end reporting cycle.
+The symbol YE is assigned by the SVO pursuant to the carryover administrative procedure described in Part One, Section 3 f) (iii) of this Manual.
+When the SVO assigns the symbol YE it also assigns the NAIC Designation in effect for the previous reporting year.
+IF means that the security is an initial filing that has been properly filed with the SVO but which the SVO has determined will not be assigned an NAIC Designation by the close of the year-end reporting cycle.
+The symbol IF is assigned by the SVO and communicates that the insurer should self-designate the security for year-end and identify it with the symbol IF.
+IF therefore also communicates to the regulator that the NAIC Designation reported by the insurance company was not derived by or obtained from the SVO, but has been determined analytically by a reporting insurance company.